Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Clustering of Supernovae

-When massive stars form in clusters, consecutive SNe are expected to occur within the diffuse, ``pre-conditioned'' ambient medium created by previous SNe.
-This preconditioning reduces the radiative losses experienced by an expanding supernova remnant, allowing a greater fraction of the initial energy to reach the ISM and create galactic winds.
-Ultimately, the effectiveness of a SN in delivering energy to the ISM is not directly described by the clustering of SNe, but instead the density of the ambient medium in which the SN occurs \citep{mccray_supershells_1987, gatto_modelling_2015}.
 As in other works that present simulations with individual massive stars \citep[e.g.,][]{gutcke_lyra_2021, smith_efficient_2021}, we explore the distribution of ambient gas densities in which SNe occur.
 We show the distribution of ambient gas densities at SN injection sites for the three cases in Figure~\ref{fig:sn_gas_density_tracing} (bottom panel).
 For comparison, we also show the underlying volume-weighted density distribution of the ISM in Figure~\ref{fig:sn_gas_density_tracing} (top panel).

 First, looking at the bottom panel of Figure~\ref{fig:sn_gas_density_tracing}, we see that the distribution of ambient gas densities at SN injection sites are remarkably similar between the three cases.
 There is a modest peak at low ($n_\mathrm{H}\leq10^{-2}\;\mathrm{cm}^{-3}$) densities (corresponding to the diffuse warm/hot phase of the ISM), and a large tail that extends just beyond the star-formation density threshold.
 The shapes of these distributions are consistent with simulations that do not include pre-SN radiative feedback \citep[e.g.,][]{gutcke_lyra_2021, rathjen_silcc_2021, smith_sensitivity_2021}.